jhelvy/solar-learning-2021/data/README.md

 ### Silicon data

-Data on the global average price of silicon over time were extracted using the {digitize} package from the `digitize/silicon/Nemet-silicon-prices.png` figure in Greg Nemet's book: Nemet, G. F. (2019).
+Data on the global average price of silicon over time were sourced from Greg Nemet's book: Nemet, G. F. (2019).
 How solar energy became cheap: A model for low-carbon innovation.
 Routledge.
-The extracted price data are in the file `digitize/silicon/nemet_silicon.csv`.
+The price data are in the file `nemet_silicon.csv`.
+Greg sent us the data directly.

 ### Exchange rates